Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 There are 5 pages on the website:
 - Home (index.html)
+    - Gives user clear understanding of what site is about at a glance.
+    - Provides multiple navigation options for easy access to content throughout the site.
 - What Is Radiation? (radiation.html)
+    - Gives user simple definitions in an easy to digest format
+    - Gives good nav links
 - How Do We Use Radiation in Medicine? (uses.html)
+    - Gives user simple definitions in an easy to digest format
+    - Gives good nav links
 - Are There Any Risks Associated with X-rays? (risk.html)
+    - Provides key info in a simple and easy to understand way
+    - Gives good nav links
 - FAQs (questions.html)
+    - Gives user option to contact site owner
+    - Provides good nav links within page

 ### Design